menandmice/micetro_docs/guides/reference/aws_multi_account.rst

    * If creating a new user, ensure you allow programmatic access to generate an access key ID and secret access key pair for adding the account to Micetro.
    * Attach the *IAMReadOnlyAccess* policy to the user.
-   * If you want to manage Route53 and VPCs on this account, also attach the *AmazonRoute53FullAccess* and *AmazonEC2FullAccess* policies.
+   * If you want to manage Route53 and VPCs on this account, also attach the access policies needed to manage Amazon Route 53 and EC2.
+For more information about permissions, refer to :ref:`cloud-minimum-permissions`.

 4. Create a group.
 This can be done through the AWS Management Console or by using the AWS CLI command ``[iam|create-group]``.